3 Unknowns of the PMP® Certification Exam

 - Proof that you completed 35 hours of project management education

 - Signed experience verification forms

 It’s crucial that you have documentation to verify your 35 hours of project management education.
 If you haven’t already completed this, make sure you choose a course provider that offers up documentation showing when you complete your courses.
 You also want to be sure the organization you choose can support you through the audit process.

 Continuing Certification Requirements (CCR) are a Must

 Next, you should look for an organization that offers flexible course options that work best for your schedule.
-Your PMP certification is designed to support your professional development, not interrupt it.
+Your PMP credential is designed to support your professional development, not interrupt it.
 Choose a course provider that offers flexible, customizable development paths to meet your scheduling needs, regardless of where you are in your career.